jay-weeks/jay-weeks.github.io/_pages/agu_presentation.md

     </a>
 </p>

+Nitrogen fertilizers are often one of the largest contributors to corn's carbon footprint as significant emissions are associated with the fertilizer's production and subsequent nitrous oxide release once applied to fields.
 Looking at the state of Illinois, the maximum return to N fertilizer [recommendation system](https://www.cornnratecalc.org/) (left) breaks the state into three distinct management regions.
 On average, the system tends to recommend higher nitrogen application rates in the south relative to the north.
-For example, for corn following soybeans in a year with a 10:1 Corn:N price ratio, 178 lbs N per acre are recommended in the north versus 200 lbs N per acre in the south.
+For example, for corn following soybeans in a year with a 10:1 Corn : N price ratio, 178 lbs N per acre are recommended in the north versus 200 lbs N per acre in the south.

 This is partially due to the fact that soil organic carbon stocks (seen in the second tile) are generally higher in the north relative to the south.
 Typically, agronomists assume 10-20 lbs N per percent organic matter per year are provide to crops through normal soil carbon turnover.